x Challenges and Discrimination

 Activity (Open PDF in a new window)

-In this learning activity, you have learned about the mistreatment of Indigenous and Black communities in Canada’s past.
-These groups were often targeted because they were believed to be less superior to the “white” or “British” colonist, and therefore they were not treated equally.
+In this learning activity, you explored how Indigenous and Black communities were mistreated in Canada’s past.
+These groups were often targeted and discriminated against because many people at the time wrongly believed they were racially and culturally inferior to the “white” or British colonists.

 “No one is born hating another person because of the colour of his skin, or his background, or his religion.
 People must learn to hate, and if they can learn to hate, they can be taught to love, for love comes more naturally to the human heart than its opposite.” – Nelson Mandela

 Unfortunately, discrimination still very much exists in our modern-day world.
-Choose one of the following personal stories or the video to explore further modern examples of discrimination and racism.
+The following materials—two articles and a video—offer personal accounts of discrimination and racism in present-day Canada.
+Choose one to explore further and reflect on.

 Black identity and the skin I’m in